rmoorman/sigkill.dk/programs/insitu.md

 original contents of _file_.
 The part of _file_ overwritten by the command output will be lost.

+With `insitu`, the above would be written as

+    insitu foo 'grep bar'

+Another handy use is to prepend something to an existing file:

+    insitu foo 'echo whatever; cat'

-Insitu runs the command with `$SHELL -c command`, substituting `/bin/sh` for `$SHELL` if the latter is not set.
+`Insitu` runs the command with `$SHELL -c command`, substituting `/bin/sh` for `$SHELL` if the latter is not set.

 Download